back

 The good news is that a drop in your credit score because of a credit card application is usually a temporary setback that you can bounce back from easily.
 We have some specific advice for you about how you can build your credit history back up after too many hard inquiries.

-You can work your way up to a high credit score by consistently following this specific advice for responsible credit usage:
+You can work your way up to a high credit score by consistently following this specific advice for how to manage a credit card wisely:

 Check Your Credit Regularly